 How do you get 5% cash back on everything?

-Plenty of cash-back cards do have 5% rewards (whether in specific bonus categories or rotating quarterly categories), but you’re not likely to find a card with flat 5% cash back on every purchase.
-To earn 5% cash back across several of your top spending categories, consider combining more than one cash-back credit card into your rewards strategy.
+Plenty of cash-back cards have 5% rewards in specific bonus categories or rotating quarterly categories, but you’re not likely to find a card with flat 5% back on everything.
+To earn 5% across several of your top spending categories, consider combining more than one cash-back credit card into your rewards strategy.

 Are cash-back credit cards worth it?

-Cash-back credit cards are often worth it if you’re looking for a simpler rewards credit card option that can still help you save money.
-Many have no annual fee — and even those that do have fees tend to charge no more than $100 — meaning more of your rewards earnings can go straight toward maximizing your spending.
+Cash-back credit cards are often worth it for the savings they offer on everyday spending.
+Many have no annual fee — and even those that do typically charge no more than $100 annually — meaning more of your earnings can go straight toward maximizing your spending.
 Plus, you can enjoy all the other benefits of rewards credit cards, like annual discounts and credits, purchase protections, fraud prevention, and more.

-Cash-back credit cards are probably not worth it if you carry a balance, since the interest charges you’ll take on at these cards’ high APRs can quickly outpace the rewards value.
-Make sure you spend only what you can afford and pay your balance off every monthly billing cycle to get the most out of your cash-back credit card.
+Cash-back credit cards likely aren't worth it if you carry a balance since high interest charges can quickly outpace the value of any rewards.
+Spend only what you can afford and pay your balance off every month to get the most out of your cash-back card.

 Editorial Disclosure: The information in this article has not been reviewed or approved by any advertiser.
 All opinions belong solely to Yahoo Finance and are not those of any other entity.
 The details on financial products, including card rates and fees, are accurate as of the publish date.
 All products or services are presented without warranty.
 Check the bank’s website for the most current information.
 This site doesn't include all currently available offers.
 Credit score alone does not guarantee or imply approval for any financial product.